Sometimes, patients are in extreme pain and/or mental distress, so the assistant should be sensitive to their emotions.

 There are several possible paths to becoming a dental assistant.
 Some states require assistants to graduate from an accredited program and pass an exam.
-In other states, there are no formal educational requirements and dental assistants learn how to do their jobs through on-the-job training.
+In other states, there are no formal educational requirements, and dental assistants learn through on-the-job training.

 Many dental assisting programs take about 1 year to complete and lead to a certificate or diploma.
 Programs that last 2 years are less common and lead to an associate’s degree.
 The Commission on Dental Accreditation (CODA), part of the American Dental Association, accredits about 250 dental assisting training programs.

 Accredited programs include classroom and laboratory work.
 Students learn about teeth, gums, jaws, and other areas that dentists work on and the instruments that dentists use.
 These programs also include supervised practical experience.

-High school students interested in a career as a dental assistant should take courses in biology, chemistry, and anatomy.
+High school students interested in a career as a dental assistant should take courses in anatomy, biology, and chemistry.

 Dental assistants who do not have formal education in dental assisting may learn their duties through on-the-job training.
-A dental assistant, hygienist, or dentist in the office teaches the new assistant dental terminology, the names of the instruments, how to complete daily tasks, how to interact with patients, and other activities necessary to help keep the dental office running smoothly.
+In the office, a dental hygienist, dentist, or experienced dental assistant teaches the new assistant dental terminology, the names of the instruments, how to complete daily tasks, how to interact with patients, and other activities necessary to help keep the dental office running smoothly.

 Detail oriented.
 Dental assistants must follow specific rules and protocols, such as infection control procedures, when helping dentists treat patients.

 Dexterity.
 Dental assistants must be good at working with their hands.
-They generally work in tight quarters on a small part of the body, using very precise tools and instruments.
+They generally work in tight spaces on a small part of the body, using precise tools and instruments.

 Listening skills.
-Dental assistants must listen to patients and other healthcare workers.
-They need to follow directions from a dentist or dental hygienist, so they can help treat patients and do tasks, such as taking x rays.
+Dental assistants must pay attention to patients and other healthcare workers.
+They need to follow directions from a dentist or dental hygienist so they can help treat patients and do tasks, such as taking x rays.

 Organizational skills.
 Dental assistants should have excellent organizational skills.
-They should have the correct tools in place for a dentist or dental hygienist to use when treating a patient.
+They need to have the correct tools in place for a dentist or dental hygienist to use when treating a patient, and they need to maintain patient schedules and office records.

 Licenses, Certifications, and Registrations